 An improvement in cognitive abilities will have a positive effect on therapeutic outcome.
 Regained attention and executive functions can improve successful coping with everyday life and may therefore reduce risk of relapse (Grafman and Litvan, 1999).

-Within other mental disorders, neurocognitive training has already been shown to yield such effects.
-For instance, in brain damaged patients, general improvement of cognitive functions (including memory, attention, executive functions, visuoconstruction) can be accompanied by an improved ability to manage common social situations and the development of compensatory strategies (Robertson, 2002; Robertson and Murre, 1999).
+Within other mental disorders, cognitive training has already been shown to yield such effects.
+For instance, in brain damaged patients, general improvement of cognitive functions (including memory, attention, executive functions, visual reconstruction) can be accompanied by an improved ability to manage common social situations and the development of compensatory strategies (Robertson, 2002; Robertson and Murre, 1999).

-Cognitive remediation through the medium of interactive games can be used as an effective therapy tool.
+Remediation through the medium of interactive cognitive stimulation therapy activities can be used as an effective treatment tool.
+Our program offers all kinds of stimulating exercises, tasks, and depression therapy worksheets.
 Case studies suggest the importance of psycho-education, that is ensuring that patients understand the link between cognitive exercises and their relationship to everyday life tasks and the difficulties they encounter.